CSE512-16S/a3-jstarkey/README.md

 ![alt tag](https://raw.githubusercontent.com/CSE512-16S/a3-jstarkey/master/storyboard-project/Screen%20Shot%202016-05-09%20at%2011.47.26%20PM.png)

-Interactivity Instructions-
+Interactivity Instructions- \br
-Click on state to zoom in on its counties.
+Click on state to zoom in on its counties.\br
-Click anywhere in state to zoom out.
+Click anywhere in state to zoom out. \br
 Click on any descirption from the menu to reveal a new map.

 # Breakdown of Development